CrunchyData/pgCompare/README.md

 - source-database-hash: True or false, instructs the application where the hash should be computed (on the database or by the application).
 - source-dbname:  Database or service name.
 - source-host:  Database server name.
-- source-name:  User defined name for the source.
 - source-password:  Database password.
 - source-port:  Database port.
 - source-schema:  Name of schema that owns the tables.